mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Most everything in the field of computing an _abstraction_.
 There are multiple _layers_ of abstraction.
-There are contracts/interfaces between those layers, specifying a common language that the layer above speaks, and that the layer below understands.
+There are contracts/interfaces between those layers, specifying a common _language_ that the layer above speaks, and that the layer below understands.
 A programmer describes a program in a defined language.
 The language standard defines how parts of the language affect an _abstract machine_.

 Programs are written with _intent_ and are written for _machines_.
-The fundamental job of a compiler or interpreter is to take the source code and transform it into a different form that is executable on a _target machine_ while preserving the behaviour of the program (the intention) as it would have executed on the abstract machine.
+The fundamental job of a compiler or interpreter is to take the program code and transform it into a different form that is executable on a _target_ machine while preserving the behaviour of the program (the intent) as it would have executed on the abstract machine.

 This target machine is no different from the abstract machine:
-The interface of the target machine is defined by a document that specifies a language---instructions and instruction encodings---and the effects that this language has on the state of the machine.
+The interface of the target machine is defined by a document that specifies a language---_instructions_ and instruction _encodings_---and the effects that this language has on the state of the machine.
 This is referred to as the _instruction set architecture_ (ISA).
+When programmers write this language, it is usually in the form of _assembly_ which is a human-readable encoding that has a direct and obvious mapping to the machine version of the same language.

 The machine specified by the ISA is an abstraction.
-Computer hardware engineers are tasked with implementing a machine that behaves like this abstract machine.
+Computer hardware engineers are tasked with _implementing_ a machine that behaves like this abstract machine using transistors and wires.
 Different requirements of the hardware and its use-cases will motivate different implementations.
 Some use-cases require low power consumption---others might require the most computing performance possible.